nextstepitt/NS80103_Student_Files/README.md

 ## Running the Solutions

-[Provide detailed instructions on how to run the solutions, for eaxample run "npm install" in each solution folder to install the necessary node packages, then "npm start" to launch the application.]
+The solutions are all Java 12 Maven projects.
+This course is all about the tests, so we focus on those.
+Import each solution as a Maven project into IntelliJ IDEA or Eclipse, build, and run the tests.

 <hr>
-Copyright © [Insert copyright years] NextStep IT Training.
+Copyright © 2019 NextStep IT Training.
 All rights reserved.